 Donald Trump dismissed Joe Biden’s election win projected by the media and keeps insisting that the 2020 election was rigged, igniting MAGA rallies all across the country.
 His followers in Orange County have organized yet another Trump rally in the city of Huntington Beach.

-On Saturday in the Downtown area of Huntington Beach, more than one hundred Trump supporters took part in the national “Stop the Steal” movement.
-The event went on from 12:00 p.m to 5:00 p.m.
+More than one hundred Trump supporters took part in the national “Stop the Steal” movement Saturday in the Downtown area of Huntington Beach from noon to 5 p.m.
 For two weeks supporters have been backing Trump’s claim that the November 3 election was fraudulent and are convinced that the president’s second term was stolen.
 Thus his followers came out to protest.

 During the rally, proud enthusiasts wore their Trump attire, caps, waved their flags, displayed their signs and some wore their flags as capes.
 There were demonstrators expressing their political message on megaphones and recycling slogans such as “Stop the Steal” and “Four More Years.”